Skip to main content

 • (Re)activate device

-To see meaningful data (temperature, humidity, motion, etc.), you must add a codec.
+To decode uplinks into readable values (temperature, humidity, motion, etc.), add a codec.

 In ChirpStack v4: Device Profiles → (your STICKER profile) → Codec